 Howdy folks!

 We'll be doing something a little different today.
-As you might've guessed, my Red Hand of Doom game kinda fell apart for scheduling reasons - I definitely might go back and finish the conversion at some point, but it's far from the top of my priority list.
+As you might've guessed, my Red Hand of Doom game kinda fell apart for scheduling reasons (note, it's back up and running, and the conversion is now finished!).
 Instead, I've been running two games - one using Paizo's The Strength of Thousands adventure path, and the other a homebrew Dark-Souls inspired game.

 Today, we'll be taking a look at Book 2: Spoken on the Song Wind, particularly Chapter 2: Service to the City (major spoilers from here on out).
 It's an awesome chapter, with tons of interesting, short adventures that do an incredible job of bringing the city to life - but they're just handed to the PCs in a boring, linear fashion!
 And, worst of all, the PCS themselves don't have any part in finding Froglegs, they're just told where to find her at a dramatically appropriate moment.
 We can do better than that.